| Title: | Trust, but Verify |

 This package ships with many predefined tokens for common use cases.
 They

-section of this documentation.
+are listed in the Usage section of this documentation.
 The tokens

-are named in format TYPE[.LENGTH][.OTHER]
+are named in format TYPE[.LENGTH][.OTHER].
+For example

-will vet an integer vector, INT.1
+INT will vet an integer vector, INT.1 will vet a scalar integer

-will vet a strictly positive integer vector.
+vector, and INT.1.POS.STR will vet a strictly positive integer vector.

 At this time tokens are predefined for the basic types as scalars or